home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 The existing code is never communicated to Alexa from Home Assistant.
 During disarming, Alexa will ask for a PIN.
 The PIN spoken to Alexa is relayed to Home Assistant and passed to the `alarm_control_panel.alarm_disarm` service.
 If the `alarm_control_panel.alarm_disarm` service fails for any reason, it is assumed the PIN was incorrect and reported to Alexa as an invalid PIN.

-### Alert, Automation, Group, Input Boolean
+### Alert, Automation, Group

-Turn on and off Alerts, Automations, Groups, and Input Boolean entities as switches.
+Turn on and off Alert, Automation, and Group entities as switches.

 - _"Alexa, turn on the front door alert."_
 - _"Alexa, turn off energy saving automations."_